sethbern/CSJava/_sources/Unit5-Writing-Methods/topic-5-1-writing-methods.rst

     .. tab:: Tab 3

-      When line 12 is executed control is transferred into the greet() method.
+      Control is transferred into the greet() method.
-      The red arrow shows line 5 is next to execute.

       The stack diagram shows a new frame was created for the greet() method ``greet:5``, indicating line 5 is the current line in the method.

-      Note that each a frame is added to the bottom of the stack (in the CodeLens visualizer).
+      Note that the CodeLens tool adds the new method frame to the bottom of the stack diagram.

       .. figure:: Figures/greet2.png